sparklingrobots/nano2017/second_draft/01_beginning/02bTheOtherSideOfTheMurder.md

 As he set up the ring around the tree and the spring, he passed near the tree.
 He noticed a streak running down the trunk--he'd never seen anything like that on the tree before, though he was hardly a botanist.
 He ignored it and went back to work driving the stakes into the ground to delineate the sacred area from the vulgar--mostly so none of the non-Delvers would find their way into the sacred bit.

-The streak remained in his mind,
+The streak remained in his mind, bothering him.
+Was the tree okay?
+He put down the remaining sticks and went back up to the tree, closer this time.
+It looked like sap--he reached out to it and felt the sticky substance hardening along the side of the tree.
+Pressing his fingers together, he felt the stickiness pulling at his skin.